semk/argparse/README.md

 ```
 Usage of ./argparse:
   -arg value
     	Define custom argument to the program.
+Format: name::default:desc
   -executor string
     	Path to the script executor (set this to shebang (#!)) (default "/bin/bash")
 ```